 The Secure Option

-Slide gates tend to be more secure than swing gates.
+Commercial and industrial slide gates tend to be more secure than swing gates.
 Automated swing gates may be easily pried open if not set up with a magnet or electric mechanical lock, allowing someone to squeeze through the gate leaves.
-Automated slide gates can be very difficult to pry open as they are often set up with a receiver that lets the gate slide into a receiver post.
+Automated commercial slide gates can be very difficult to pry open as they are often set up with a receiver that lets the gate slide into a receiver post.

 Swing of the Gate